Home

 The antenna effectively starts at the top end of the coil, so from this poin

 t, measure up 465mm and carefully score around the outer insulation with a craft knife taking care not to cut into the inner conductor.
 Remove the remainder of the insulation by slicing it along its length up to the top and then peeling it off.
 The exposed braid isn't required and must be removed.
-The newly exposed inner conductor is then cut to 475mm.
+The newly exposed inner conductor is then cut to 470mm.
 Left like this the antenna would work well, but only on the 2 metre band (with some slight trimming).
 To make it true dual band, a 240mm long aluminium sleeve is added to the centre to create a quarter wave phasing section which makes the antenna resonate on the 70cm band.
 An effective method of fixing the sleeve to the coax is to fit a rubber cap at each end with holes punched in the centre for the coax to pass through.
-This holds the sleeve in place while still allowing it to slide up and down for tuning and also ensures that the coax runs centrally inside the sleeve.
+This holds the sleeve in place while still allowing it to slide up and down for fine tuning and also ensures that the coax runs centrally inside the sleeve.
 A hanger can be made by taking a 20mm long M3 nylon hex spacer and drilling a small hole through the side to thread a loop of string for hanging.
 This little assembly is then screwed onto the end of the coax inner conductor.

 NanoVNA plot from 144MHz to 146MHz (click here to enlarge)